JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 6. Frequently Asked Questions (FAQ)

-This section summarizes common questions and answers about JavaScript string manipulation methods.
+This section summarizes common questions and answers related to JavaScript string manipulation methods, helping readers quickly resolve typical doubts.

-A: Yes, most modern browsers still support substr.
-However, since ECMAScript marks it as deprecated, it should be avoided in new projects or codebases requiring future compatibility.
-Recommended alternative:
+Yes, substr still works in most modern browsers.
+However, since it is deprecated in the ECMAScript specification, it should be avoided in new projects or when considering long-term compatibility.

 let str = "JavaScript";